LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-01-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 dotnet user-secrets init
 ```

+Do NOT copy and paste this into terminal!
 Write each value into these properties by hand so as to insert your
 own values.
 If you mess up, [please click here.](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows)
 ```